firefinancialservices/slate/source/index.md

 # Returns a HTTP 200 OK.
 ```

 Removes a Payment from the Batch.
-You can only remove payments before the batch is submitted for approval (while it is in the `BATCH_OPEN` state.)
+You can only remove payments before the batch is submitted for approval (while it is in the `OPEN` state.)

 ### HTTP Request